Most of us drink coffee in the morning as a jumpstart. But have you ever wondered what it does to your prostate health?

 This pilot study trial found that drinking decaffeinated coffee instead of caffeinated drinks may improve urinary symptoms.
 Therefore, decaffeinated coffee may provide health benefits without causing bladder irritation.

-The findings of several studies, most recently the study published in 2018, indicate that coffee compounds can benefit prostate health and possibly reduce prostate cancer incidence.
+The findings of several studies, most recently the study published in 2018, indicate that coffee compounds can benefit prostate health and possibly reduce the risk of developing prostate cancer.